Tips for New Members

 With

-those words, I "semi-officially" welcome you to
+those words, we "semi-officially" welcome you

 |